alex-mirankov/ngx-phone-field/README.md

 | `open:countrydropdown`         | Triggered when the user opens the dropdown.                                                                                                                                                                                                                    |
 | `close:countrydropdown`        | Triggered when the user closes the dropdown.                                                                                                                                                                                                                   |

+## Loading The Utilities Script
+Enabling formatting and validation for phone numbers requires the `utils.js` script.
+Make sure to include this in your project to fully enable these features.
+For more information, you can refer to the [official documentation](https://www.npmjs.com/package/intl-tel-input) - Loading The Utilities Script section.

 ## Development